awewsomegamer/Compiler/README.md

-# Compiler
+# Assembler

-This is a small compiler that is supposed to be assembly like.
-The name of the compiler is to be decided.
+This is a small assembler.
+The name of the assembler is to be decided.

 <img src="https://image.shutterstock.com/image-photo/businessman-relaxing-office-chair-standing-260nw-7869196.jpg">
 Image from Shutterstock